CiscoSE/DEVWKS-2060-CLUS22/docs/02-authentication.md

 cat > DEVWKS-2060-Default-KeyID.txt
 ```

-Paste the API Key ID value in the terminal (Ctrl-V) and then leave the edit session (Ctrl-D).
+Paste the API Key ID value in the terminal (Ctrl-V on PC, Cmd-V on Mac, right-click->Paste on Linux) and then leave the edit session (Ctrl-D).

 Next, you will save the API Secret Key.
 Normally you would download it to the proper location.
 For this session, we'll copy the contents to the clipboard like we did above and paste them into the correct file.